KRShea/KRShea.github.io/_posts/2023-05-29-Economist-Graphic-Detail-Veteran-Homelessness.md

 # Veteran Homeless Infographic in the style of the Economist
-Hello test test test I am showing a project I made. <br>
+Hello test test test test I am showing a project I made. <br>
 I used python and Power BI to create this project

 ## The Final Product